notPlancha/eda-lab-1/report/main.typ

 #figure(
   image("images/2b.png"),
+  caption: [LDA of Petals and Sepals]
 )<2b>

-As observed in @2b, there's some small overlap between the mappings, which suggests that the direction found by the LDA is somewhat effective.
+As observed in @2b, there's only a small overlap between the mappings, however which suggests that the direction found by the LDA is somewhat effective.
+#pagebreak()
 #question[
   = 3)
   *Factory analysis*

   == a)
-  *Repeat example 2.5 for dataset stockreturns.*
+  Repeat example 2.5 for dataset stockreturns.
 ]

 For this analysis, we worked with the stockreturns dataset containing 10 columns (companies) and 100 rows (trading days, assumed).
 We first standardized the data and then applied factor analysis to extract three factors.
 We implemented the analysis both with varimax rotation and without rotation for comparison.